aileechang/jammming/README.md

 2. Get your Client ID and set the Redirect URI to `http://localhost:3000`.

-3. Createa file name name `Spotify.js` inside the `src/util` directory and add your credentials:
+3. Create a file named `Spotify.js` inside the `src/util` directory and add your credentials:

     ```JavaScript
     const clientId = 'YOUR_SPOTIFY_CLIENT_ID';